AlexNduta/alx-higher_level_programming/0x12-javascript-warm_up/README.md

     x is the first argument of the script if the first argument cannot be converted, print "Missing number of occurences" You must use `console.log` to print output
+## task 10
+A script that computes and prints a factorial
+    first argument is or canbe casted to an integer factorial of NaN is 1
+    You must do it recursively